 The best way to keep both your wooden chairs and your health is to make a few adjustments to improve your comfort.
 It’s simple.
 Pain and discomfort are a sign of strain.
 Here are three ways that you can get your wooden chair to improve your posture instead of ruin it.

 - Support your lower back.
-The fastest and easiest way to make a wooden chair comfier is to invest in an to place behind your back while you sit.
+The fastest and easiest way to make a wooden chair comfier is to invest in an ergonomic cushion to place behind your back while you sit.
 Otherwise, look for a wooden chair with lumbar support, or have one custom-made.

 - Don’t let your feet dangle.
 If your feet hang off of your chair, you could strain your back and neck.
 A hard footstool is the best way around this.